zalando/problem/README.md

 }
 ```

-Since stacktraces leak implementation details to the outside world,
+Another important aspect of exceptions are stacktraces, but since they leak implementation details to the outside world,
 [**we strongly advise against exposing them**](http://zalando.github.io/restful-api-guidelines/common-data-objects/CommonDataObjects.html#must-an-error-message-must-not-contain-the-stack-trace)
 in problems.
 That being said, there is a legitimate use case when you're debugging an issue on an integration environment
 and you don't have direct access to the log files.
 Serialization of stacktraces can be enabled on the problem module: